Italian Somalis: Italian population in Somalia

 Italian Somalis were concentrated in the cities of Mogadishu, Merca, Baidoa, Kismayo and the agricultural areas of the riverine Jubba and Shebelle valleys (around Jowhar/Villaggio Duca degli Abruzzi).

-After World War II, the number of Italians in Somali territory started to decrease.
+After World War II, the number of Italians in Somali territory started to decrease vastly.
 By 1960 and the establishment of the Somali Republic, their numbers had dwindled to less than 10,000.
 Most Italian settlers returned to Italy, while others settled in the United States, United Kingdom, Finland and Australia.
 In 1972, there were 1,575 Italians remaining in Somalia, down from 1,962 in 1970.
 This decline was largely due to the nationalization policy adopted by the Siad Barre administration.
 By 1989, there were only 1,000 of the settlers left, with fewer after the start of the civil war and the fall of the Barre regime in 1991.
 Many Italian Somalis had by then departed for other countries.
 With the disappearance of Italians from Somalia, the number of Roman Catholic adherents dropped from a record high of 8,500 parishioners in 1950 (0.7% of Mogadishu's population) to just 100 individuals in 2004.

 The Italian Somali population in Somalia, from 1914 to 1989.
 It was concentrated in the area around the triangle Mogadishu – Merca – Jowhar (the most developed region in those decades).

-An Italian ambassador in the 1990s believed that the wide practice of concubinage during the colonial years had created a kind of "ethnic community" with nearly 50,000 Somalis who had at least one grandfather or a great-grandfather Italian-born.
-It is a situation similar to the one documented in former Italian Eritrea.
-However, in the 2010s the Somalis who declare they have Italian ancestors are only a few thousands, concentrated mainly in Mogadishu and surroundings.

 Italian language in Somalia

-Prior to the Somali civil war, the legacy of Italian influence in Somalia was evinced by the relatively wide use of the Italian language among the country's ruling elite.
-Until World War II, the Italian language was the only official language of Italian Somaliland.
+Prior to the Somali civil war, the legacy of Italian influence in Somalia was evinced by the relatively wide use of the Italian language among the country's ruling elite, including Siad Barre, which had served in the Italian colonial police.
+Until World War II, the Italian language was the only official language of Italian Somaliland (and all newspapers and magazines were only in Italian, like in the Corriere della Somalia).
 Italian was official in Italian Somaliland during the Fiduciary Mandate, and the first years of independence.

-By 1952, the majority of Somalis had some understanding of the language.
+By 1952, the majority of Somalis had some understanding of the Italian language.
 In 1954, the Italian government established post-secondary institutions of law, economics and social studies in Mogadishu.
 These institutions were satellites of the University of Rome, which provided all the instruction material, faculty and administration.
 All the courses were presented in Italian.
 By the end of the trust period in 1960, over 200,000 people in the nascent Somali Republic spoke Italian.
 In 1964, the institutions offered two years of study in Somalia, followed by two years of study in Italy.
 After a military coup in 1969, all foreign entities were nationalized, including Mogadishu's principal university, which was renamed Jaamacadda Ummadda Soomaliyeed (Somali National University).